lachlanjdh/MCA-2021/README.md

 ## Week 4

+The first task this week was to run a jysmoblic analysis of our piece.
+See this [here](MrBlueSkyData.csv)

-This week we were using python to develop graphs of our music data.
+Then we used python notebook to develop graphs displaying; a pitch histogrram, a scatter plot of pitches and a piano roll for my music data.
 See below.

 ![3 graphs](/week-4/week4-3graphsdisplay.png)